-Now lets talk about how to generate a new keypair.
+This section covers how to generate a new keypair using the command line.
 Once generated, you will upload the public key portion to your provider’s service and enter the contents of the private portion into our settings screen.

 You should save both parts in a safe location!